Swedenborgianism: Athanasian Creed

 The New Church considers the Athanasian Creed, like the Nicene, incorrect in defining a trinity of persons.
 However, the church believes that the Athanasian Creed can be corrected if a trinity of one person in God is understood when it speaks of a trinity of persons.
 The creed expresses the church's doctrine of the divine human: "That our Lord Jesus Christ, the Son of God, is both God and Man; and although He is God and Man, still there are not two, but there is one Christ.
 He is one, because the Divine took to itself the Human; yea, He is altogether one, for He is one Person: since as the soul and the body make one man, so God and Man is one Christ."
 According to the New Church, God's human nature was made divine.

-Council of Chalcedon
+Chalcedonian Definition

 The Council of Chalcedon declared that Jesus has two natures (divine and human), which contradicts New Church doctrine.
 Swedenborg said that it was revealed to him in a heavenly vision that:

 Although most other churches maintain that Jesus has two natures, the New Church believes that his human nature was made divine.